aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 ## Training your model in ML.NET
 So you're ready to start creating your Machine Learning model with ML.NET?
 Awesome!
-ML.NET is an open-source, cross-platfrom library, relased to the public in preview during MS Build 2018 and for at MS Build 2019.
+ML.NET is an open-source, cross-platform library, released to the public in preview during MS Build 2018 and for at MS Build 2019.
 It bridges the gap between Software Developers and Data Scientists and allows .NET Developers to make their applications smarter.

 The general steps for training your model are the same regardless if you are training your model using ML.NET or a Python based library such as ScikitLearn.
 To train your model in ML.NET, please expand and follow the instructions below:

 <details>
 <summary>1.
 Determine your problem domain</summary>
   <p>

-Framing and narrowing down on the actual business problem you are attempting to solve is key for a succesful Machine Learning model.
+Framing and narrowing down on the actual business problem you are attempting to solve is key for a successful Machine Learning model.
 A lot of the times people attempt to start with a cool algorithm or the data they have, but without a clear understanding of the problem they are trying to solve, and the dialog with Subject Matter Experts (SME's), crucial data may be overlooked and business value may not be provided.
-In this example, we would like to secure the banks transfers and transactions such that fraudulant activity can be avoided.
+In this example, we would like to secure the banks transfers and transactions such that fraudulent activity can be avoided.
   </p>
 </details>
 <details>